AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

 ESLint has a very useful rule called `no-restricted-syntax`.
 It accepts an array of objects.
 Each object represent a specific Javascript syntax feature that you may want to opt-out.
 Sheriff already come with a preconfigured `no-restricted-syntax` entry.
 However, if you need to customize it, you have a few options:

 - override the rule in full: you provide your own `no-restricted-syntax` rule.
-You can do this as normal, appending the rule to the `FlatConfig` array.
+You can do this as normal, appending the rule to the `FlatConfig` array
 - extend the Sheriff version of `no-restricted-syntax`: use the key `noRestrictedSyntaxOverride.adjuncts` in the Sheriff configuration object.
 Example:

   ```js title="eslint.config.js"